Is Quinoa Keto Friendly? What are the Alternatives?

 A cup of cooked quinoa comprises 222 total calories.
 This includes 4g of fat, 5g of fiber, 8g of protein, and 34g of net carbohydrates.

-While this net carb count is high, the total carbohydrate count is higher, coming in at 39g.
-So if you plan on adding quinoa to your diet, you need to be strategic.
+While this net carb count is high, the total carbohydrate count is even higher, at 39g.
+So, if you plan on adding quinoa to your diet, you must be strategic.

 Who Can Eat Quinoa on a Ketogenic Diet?